Navigating Text-To-Image Customization: From LyCORIS Fine-Tuning to Model Evaluation: Introduction

 In spite of this burgeoning landscape, our understanding of the intricacies involved in fine-tuning these models remains limited.
 The complexity of the task---from variations in datasets, image types, and captioning strategies, to the abundance of available methods each with their own sets of hyperparameters---renders it a challenging terrain to navigate.
 While new methods proposed by researchers offer much potential, they are not always seamlessly integrated into the existing ecosystem, which can hinder comprehensive testing and wider adoption.
 Moreover, current evaluation paradigms lack a systematic approach that covers the full depth and breadth of what fine-tuning entails.
 To address these gaps and bridge the divide between research innovations and casual usage, we present our contributions as follows.

 \begin{enumerate} \item We develop \lycoris, an open source library dedicated to fine-tuning of Stable Diffusion.
-This library encapsulates a spectrum of methodologies ranging from matrix factorization techniques like \lora, \loha, and \lokr, to emerging strategies such as DyLoRA, GLoRA, GLoKr, and $\text{(IA)}^3$ that are newer and lesser-explored in the context of text-to-image models.
+This library encapsulates a spectrum of methodologies ranging from the most standard \lora~to a number of emerging strategies such as \loha, \lokr, GLoRA, and $\text{(IA)}^3$ that are newer and lesser-explored in the context of text-to-image models.

 \item To enable rigorous comparisons between methods, we propose a comprehensive evaluation framework that incorporates a wide range of metrics, capturing key aspects such as concept fidelity, text-image alignment, image diversity, and preservation of the base model's style. \item Through extensive experiments, we compare the performances of different fine-tuning algorithms implemented in \lycoris~and assess the impacts of various hyperparameters, offering insights into how these factors influence the results.
 Concurrently, we underscore the complexities inherent in model evaluation, advocating for the development and adoption of more comprehensive and systematic evaluation processes. \end{enumerate}